-The following guide will help you understand the difference between switches and routers, and develop a clear vision for what your network foundation needs.
+Building a small office network means starting with a foundation of switches and routers.
+The following guide will help you understand the difference between switches and routers and develop a clear vision for what your network foundation needs.

 When building a small office network, the two most essential pieces of equipment you will need are switches and routers.
 Though they look similar, the two devices perform different functions in a network.

 - Switches connect multiple devices (computers, printers, servers) on the same network within a building or campus.
 A switch enables connected devices to share information and talk to each other.
 Building a small office network isn’t possible without switches to tie devices together.